chef/chef-oss-practices/contributors/guide/README.md

 * follow the project which are typically defined by a [language specific guild](/guilds)
 * write [good commit messages](https://chris.beams.io/posts/git-commit/)
 * break large changes into a logical series of smaller commits which individually make easily understandable changes, and in aggregate solve a broader issue
-* label PRs with appropriately: check out our section on [github labels](/repo-management/github-labels.md)
+* label PRs with appropriate labels: check out our section on [github labels](/repo-management/github-labels.md)

 Reviewers, the people giving the review, are highly encouraged to revisit the [Code of Conduct](/CODE_OF_CONDUCT.md) and must go above and beyond to promote a collaborative, respectful community.
 When reviewing PRs from others [The Gentle Art of Patch Review](http://sage.thesharps.us/2014/09/01/the-gentle-art-of-patch-review/) suggests an iterative series of focuses which is designed to lead new contributors to positive collaboration without inundating them initially with nuances: